ulnagar/summernote-mailmerge/README.md

-# summernote-loremipsum
+# summernote-mailmerge
 A plugin for the [Summernote](https://github.com/summernote/summernote/) WYSIWYG editor.

-summernote-loremipsum will insert Random Lorem Ipsum text at the cursor position in the Editor.
+summernote-mailmerge will insert defined merge field names at the cursor position in the Editor.

 ### Installation